CTPSSTAFF/getting-started-with-plotly/GETTING_STARTED.md

 ```
 http://localhost:8888
 ```
 If you've done everyting correctly thus far, you'll see a page displaying the text "Hello, world!"

 Notes:
 1. The __localhost__ in the URL you just enetered refers to the webserver that you just launched on your PC (your "local host".)
 2. The __8888__ is the number of the port on which the webserver is listening for requests.
-3. By default, this webserver (and most webservers, in general, are configured to render the page named __index.html__ in their "root" directory.
+3. By default, this webserver (and most webservers, in general\) are configured to render the page named __index.html__ in their "root" directory.

 However, you can request a page in the root directory explicitly.
 Try entering the following in the address bar of your web browser:
 ```